krzemienski/awesome-from-stars/README.md

 * [aws/amazon-eks-pod-identity-webhook](https://github.com/aws/amazon-eks-pod-identity-webhook): Amazon EKS Pod Identity Webhook
 * [awslabs/amazon-eks-serverless-drainer](https://github.com/awslabs/amazon-eks-serverless-drainer): Amazon EKS node drainer with AWS Lambda.
 * [awsdocs/amazon-eks-user-guide](https://github.com/awsdocs/amazon-eks-user-guide): The open source version of the Amazon EKS user guide.
 You can submit feedback & requests for changes by submitting issues in this repo or by making proposed changes & submitting a pull request.
+* [aws-samples/amazon-ivs-clip-manifest](https://github.com/aws-samples/amazon-ivs-clip-manifest): The Amazon IVS manifest clipping solution offers a reference solution that demonstrates how you can use HTTP live streaming (HLS) Program-Date-Time (PDT) tags and HLS byte range manifest files to clip the recordings stored on Amazon Simple Storage Service (Amazon S3) using the Auto-Record to Amazon S3.
 * [amazonlinux/amazon-linux-2023](https://github.com/amazonlinux/amazon-linux-2023): Amazon Linux 2023
 * [awsdocs/amazon-transcoder-developer-guide](https://github.com/awsdocs/amazon-transcoder-developer-guide): The open source version of the Amazon Elastic Transcoder docs.
 You can submit feedback & requests for changes by submitting issues in this repo or by making proposed changes & submitting a pull request.
 * [aws-samples/amazon-translate-video-subtitles-captions-translation](https://github.com/aws-samples/amazon-translate-video-subtitles-captions-translation): None